azl0502/azl0502.github.io/index.md

 .tif 01;35
 ```

-### 15)  Add a few aliases to .bashrc or .zshrc.
-Need some ideas for good Linux aliases?
-Check here.
+### 15) Aliases

+Aliases are appended to the end of the /etc/bash.bashrc file, so that all Bash shells have them avaiable.

+I added an Alias for the Class Gateway SSH command:
 `alias gateway = "ssh -p53997 azl0502@129.244.245.21"`